 - No. of nodes will be 2k-1

-- The upper bound of no of nodes in any comparison based search of an element in list of size n will be n as there are maximum of n comparisons in worst case scenario 2k-1
+- The upper bound of no of nodes in any comparison-based search of an element in the list of size n will be n as there are a maximum of n comparisons in worst case scenario 2k-1

 - Each level will take 1 comparison thus no. of comparisons k≥|log2n|

-The diagram below is an example of tree formed in sorting combinations with 3 elements.
+The diagram below is an example of a tree formed in sorting combinations with 3 elements.

 Example – For n elements, finding lower bound using computation model.

-As the k in the above example is the no of comparisons thus by computational model lower bond = k.
+As the k in the above example is the no of comparisons thus by computational model lower bound = k.

 Now we can say that, n!≤2T(n) Thus, T(n)>|log n!| => n!<=nn Thus, log n!<=log nn Taking ceiling function on both sides, we get |-log nn-|>=|-log n!-| Thus complexity becomes Θ(lognn) or Θ(nlogn)

-Using Lower bond theory to solve algebraic problem:
+Using Lower bond theory to solve the algebraic problem:

 - Straight Line Program –

-The type of programs build without any loops or control structures is called Straight Line Program.
+The type of program built without any loops or control structures is called the Straight Line Program.
 For example,

 - Algebraic Problem –

-Problems related to algebra like solving equations inequalities etc., comes under algebraic problems.
+Problems related to algebra like solving equations inequalities etc. come under algebraic problems.
 For example, solving equation ax2+bx+c with simple programming.

-The above example shows us a simple way to solve an equation for 2 degree polynomial i.e., 4 thus for nth degree polynomial we will have complexity of O(n2).
+The above example shows us a simple way to solve an equation for 2-degree polynomial i.e., 4 thus for nth degree polynomial we will have a complexity of O(n2).